Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 Our final choice of FE in conjunction with 2SLS arose from [TODO: Elaborate, particularly on why *TaxBaseCapita* causes simultaneity bias]

+It is worth noting that we chose not to use non-linear functional forms&#x2014;with the most obvious candidate for a study in this particular real-world context being log transformation&#x2014;as we found that the [TODO: Elaborate on relative lack of skewedness in the data]

-Finally, we also approximate elasticity [TODO: Elaborate, link file]
+Finally, we also estimate tax base elasticity by [TODO: Elaborate]

-We begin this section by first describing our CRE and FE analyses, then delineating more thoroughly our final FE-2SLS model.
+We now turn to describing our vanilla CRE and FE analyses, then proceed to more thoroughly delineate our final FE-2SLS regression model.

 ### Correlated Random-Effects (CRE)